-Note: Percentages may not sum to 100 due to rounding.
+Note: Percentages may not sum to 100% due to rounding.

-Data represent all reports received between July 26, 2012 and March 31, 2018.
-INITIAL REPORT DATES for the data range from August 1, 2007 through March 31, 2018.
-The INITIAL REPORT DATE is when the report was entered into a data system at the provider facility, which may have been on or after the date when the patient safety concern was observed.
-The median number of days between INITIAL REPORT DATE and submission to the PSOPPC was 595 (1.6 years), with an interquartile range (25th-75th percentiles) from 269 days (0.7 years) to 1,206 days (3.3 years).
-The full range of differences between INITIAL REPORT DATE and submission date was 0 days to 3,474 days (9.5 years).
-Importantly, the initial submissions from many PSOs contained historical data that inflated the time between INITIAL REPORT DATE and submission date.
+Data represent all reports received between July 26, 2012 and December 31, 2019.
+INITIAL REPORT DATES for the data range from August 1, 2007 through December 12, 2019.
+The INITIAL REPORT DATE is when the report was entered into a data system at the provider facility and is often different from the date the report is submitted to the PSOPPC.
+An examination of the lag time between reporting and submission indicated the median number of days between initial report date and submission to the PSOPPC was 578 (1.6 years), with an interquartile range (25th-75th percentiles) from 249 days (0.7 years) to 1,159 days (3.2 years).
+The full range of differences between initial report date and submissions from many PSOs contained historical data, resulting in the appearance of a longer lag time between initial report date.

-• Some reports that were counted in the Data Submission Summary module were not counted in one of the specified modules of the CFER-H: the Generic Patient Safety Concern module: Blood or Blood Product; Device or Medical/Surgical Supply, Including Health Information Technology (Device or Medical/Surgical Supply); Fall; and Medication or Other Substance patient safety event-specific modules.
-The excluded reports contained information that is not within the intended scope of CFER-H. For example, 2,438 Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are considered outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module and in the Medication or Other Substance module.
+Some reports that were counted in the Data Submission Summary module were not counted in one of the specified modules of the CFER-H: the Generic Patient Safety Concern module: Blood or Blood Product; Device or Medical/Surgical Supply, Including Health Information Technology (Device or Medical/Surgical Supply); Fall; and Medication or Other Substance patient safety event-specific modules.
+The excluded reports contained information that is not within the intended scope of CFER-H. For example, Medication or Other Substance events that were reported as Adverse reaction in patient to the administered substance without any apparent incorrect action are considered outside the scope of CFER-H. Thus, these were excluded from report counts in the Generic Patient Safety Concern module and in the Medication or Other Substance module.
 It should also be noted that reports involving an Adverse reaction in patient to the administered substance without any apparent incorrect action have no further information associated with them.
 For this reason, frequencies and percentages displayed in the Data Submission Summary module differ from those shown in other modules.
 Criteria for exclusion may be found in the CFER-H Event Descriptions.
 A complete list of exclusion criteria for CFER-H V1.2 is located in Appendix A.